IDA 2025 Bill Book

 Most Recent Action: 1/30/2025: Subcommittee: Lundgren, Harris, and Srinvas.

 HF 303, Establishes minimum time periods that a health benefit plan (including dental insurers) has to respond to prior authorization requests.
 The bill also requires health benefit plans establish a pilot program to eliminate prior authorization requests when the requests are routinely approved.
-Companion bill to SSB 1016.
+Companion bill to SF 231.
 (Previously HSB 19)

 HF 337, Requires MCOs for dental Medicaid to align reimbursement rates for dental Medicaid with the Hawki program dental rates.